discoTUKL/disco-snc-mgf-toolbox/README.md

 - Fat tree
 - Canonical tandem

+The toolbox can be used to arbitrarily extend to any feed-forward network (you just of to take care of all dependencies...)

 ## Folder Structure

 - nc_arrivals
-  All arrival processes, such as MMOO and constant rate server
+  All arrival processes, such as MMOO arrivals
 - nc_operations
   Network Calculus Operations, (De-)Convolution and computation of performance metrics (delay, backlog, delay probability)
 - nc_service
-  Constant rate server and the abstract class Service
+  Server classes, such as constant-rate server
 - optimization
-  All classes that are necessary for the parameter optimization, as this is an important aspect of MGF-calculus.
+  All classes that are necessary for the parameter ($\theta$ and Hölder parameters) optimization, as this is an important aspect of MGF-calculus
 - utils
   Contains all helper classes, for example:
   - `exceptions.py` includes special ParameterOutOfBounds class that is handled in the optimization
   - `perform_parameter.py` stores emum PerformMetric (delay, output,...) and its value
 - h_mitigator
-  contains all classes and functions concerning the new $h$-mitigator approach to improve performance bounds
+  contains all classes and functions concerning the *$h$-mitigator* approach to improve performance bounds
+- msob_and_fp
+  contains all classes and functions concerning the *maximum service output bound* (MSOB) and *the flow prolongation* (FP)